vanHeemstraSystems/coolify-headstart/README.md

 # 200 - Requirements

-- Coolify requires to be run on ubunutu (only); hence on Mac we need to install Linux for ubuntu (see https://github.com/vanHeemstraSystems/linux-on-mac-headstart)
+- Coolify requires to be run on Ubuntu (only); hence on Mac we need to install Linux for Ubuntu (see https://github.com/vanHeemstraSystems/linux-on-mac-headstart)